 Protest Hooters in Bristol

-The harbour-side retail unit owned by M&S is now home to the UK's second Hooters "breastaurant", the American-style chain which promotes female sex appeal as it's USP.
+The harbour-side retail unit previously owned by M&S was home to the UK's second Hooters "breastaurant", the American-style chain which promotes female sex appeal as it's USP.
 The core concept of the business is the Hooters Girl, who is contractually obliged to dress in revealing clothes, meet specific standards of appearance, be entertaining to the customers and not find her working environment offensive, hostile, intimidating or unwelcome.

 Please note that BFN does not have a problem with women who work at Hooters, in fact we think they deserve a lot better.
 Anyone who feels harassed or victimised in the workplace can seek advice here and here.